MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M05Lab01_Dashboard.md

 1. Select the following details for your list:
 	- Record Type: Opportunities
 	- View: Closed Opportunities in Current Fiscal Year
-	- Click **Add.**
+	- Click **Add**.

 ## Task 3 - Save and edit your dashboard

-1. Click **Save.** Your window will close and you will return to your Dashboards area, where your dashboard will be displayed.
+1. Click **Save**.
+Your window will close and you will return to your Dashboards area, where your dashboard will be displayed.

 1. Click **Set as default** from the top menu.
 This dashboard will now be your default dashboard when you navigate to the Dashboards section.